OUR PEOPLE

 Vulnerable populations can benefit from additional support to access the health care they need.
 For example, in consultations with rural communities, service providers repeatedly mentioned the need for a service that would function as a helper, facilitator or ‘bridge-builder’ between services and vulnerable groups.

-Potential focus areas include:
+Potential focus areas we identified include:

 - health centres and local community mentors, social workers, facilitators and coordinators